🚀Speed up implementation with hands-on, face-to-face training from the developer.

 select * from EntityAnalysisInlineScript

-The EntityAnalysisInlineScript table in the database contais the following fields:
+The EntityAnalysisInlineScript table in the database contains the following fields:

 | Field | Example | Description |